ethereum/ethereum-org-website/public/content/dao/index.md

 ## What are DAOs? {#what-are-daos}

-A DAO is a collectively-owned, blockchain-governed organization working towards a shared mission.
+A DAO is a collectively-owned organization working towards a shared mission.

 DAOs allow us to work with like-minded folks around the globe without trusting a benevolent leader to manage the funds or operations.
 There is no CEO who can spend funds on a whim or CFO who can manipulate the books.
 Instead, blockchain-based rules baked into the code define how the organization works and how funds are spent.